 Well, trucking companies are supposed to.
 But, when that doesn’t happen, the FMCSA and state-level government agencies have the power to do random inspections, and levy fines and other punishments, if a company gets caught hiring disqualified drivers or sending them out on the road.

 Unfortunately, you can’t just rely on the government to stop people from doing bad things.
-The lawyers and legal staff of the national law firm of Stewart J. Guss, Attorney at Law represents people who get injured in accidents with disqualified truckers.
+The lawyers and legal staff of the national law firm of Stewart J. Guss, Injury Accident Lawyers represents people who get injured in accidents with disqualified truckers.
 Obviously, his top priority is recovering compensation for his clients from the truckers and trucking companies.
 But, by pursuing these cases, Attorney Guss believes he and his clients are also doing their part to deter trucking companies and disqualified drivers from making bad decisions.
 After all, the more expensive you make it for disqualified drivers to take to the road, the harder trucking companies will try to make sure that doesn’t happen.

 What Can I Do?